Space Technology for Entrepreneurs (Professional Certificate)

 The skills you will develop

 Space technologies are creating new opportunities for innovation and entrepreneurship across the global space sector.
-Through this course, participants gain a structured understanding of the key space technologies, systems, and infrastructures that enable new products, services, and commercial ventures within the space industry
+Through this course, participants gain a structured understanding of the key space technologies, systems, and infrastructures that enable new products, services, and commercial ventures within the space industry.

 SEAC – Certificate of Completion

-Advance your career with SEAC—first-prize winner of the Galileo Masters University Challenge.
-Incubated at ESA BIC Hessen with leading industry partners, you will earn a Certificate of Completion in Space Technology.
 SEAC – Space Economy Academy supports companies, space agencies, and institutions in the professional development of their teams through specialized training in the space sector.
 Our programs combine industry insight with practical knowledge of the global space economy, helping professionals understand the strategic, technological, and commercial dimensions of the industry.
 Designed for both technical and managerial profiles, SEAC courses enable organizations to strengthen internal expertise, and develop the capabilities required to operate within the international space sector.

 Many organizations choose to enroll several participants in the same program in order to develop shared expertise across their teams and strengthen internal capabilities.
 Companies enrolling groups of 3 or more participants benefit from exclusive corporate discounts, facilitating the training of multiple team members within the same program.
 In addition to open-enrolment courses, SEAC can also deliver tailor-made training programs for companies, providing turnkey solutions aligned with specific organizational needs and training objectives.